3KUdelta/Solar_WiFi_Weather_Station/README.md

 https://www.instructables.com/id/Solar-Powered-WiFi-Weather-Station-V20/
 Authors of the base code: Keith Hungerford and Debasish Dutta - Excellent work, gentlemen!

+## BLYNK UPDATE to new Version.
+Please use new Blynk:
+1. Create new Blynk account (https://blynk.io) Top right.
+2. Add new template (see example below)
+3. Add new device using your new template
+4. Load Blynk App for your mobile device
+5. Add widgets as before
+6. done!

 Major changes:
 - simplified, restructured code (used Adafruit libraries for BME280 instead, sorry for this Keith)
 - added relative pressure, dewpoint, dewpoint spread and heatindex calculations